neilkurien/neilkurien/README.md

 ### Hi there 👋

-I'm Neil, and I'm a designer who's teaching himself to code.
-I've got my HTML and CSS down, now I'm learning JavaScript.
+I'm Neil, and I'm a product designer who's teaching himself to code.
+I've got my HTML, CSS and vanilla JS down, now I'm learning React.

 <!--
 **neilkurien/neilkurien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.